Traclethao/POWER-BI_Vendor-Performance-Analysis-For-Purchasing-Department/README.md

 # Adventure Works Analysis
-Using Power BI to visualize dashboards about the business's vendor situation.
+Using Power BI to visualize dashboards about the business's purchasing situation.
 ## **I. Introduction**

 ### **1. Introduction to Dataset**